turbomaze/untemplate/README.md

 * throws
   * `UnresolveableExamplesError`: thrown if the input examples cannot be reconciled for any reason (usually just because they do not share a common outermost tag)

+## Running locally

+This project uses Webpack to generate a bundle file and Flow to check types.
+The following commands will use `yarn`, but you can use `npm` or `npm run` interchangeably.

+1. `yarn install` to grab the dependencies.
+2. `yarn flow` to check the types
+3. `yarn test` to run tests (this project uses jasmine)
+4. `yarn build` to create a bundle file in `lib/`

+For a front-end interface to the `#deduceTemplate` function, open the `index.html` file in a browser.
+This will allow you to paste in HTML and deduce the template the minimally matches those html examples.

 ## License

 MIT &copy; fin ventures